thomas-daniels/SE-Chatbot/README.md

 =========
 Before you can use the bot, you need to install some dependencies such as ChatExchange and BeautifulSoup4.

-You'll also need to rename `SecretSpellsTemplate.py` to `SecretSpells.py`.
+You'll also need to rename `ConfigTemplate.py` to `Config.py` and `SecretSpellsTemplate.py` to `SecretSpells.py`.
 Spells are a Shadow's Den feature, but as they are secret, I only post a template here, not the real spells.